robbell/plantuml-githook/README.md

 ## Future additions

 * [x] Generate diagrams only for files which have changed
+* [ ] git add for generated files only, not whole folder
 * [ ] Installation of hooks using [GitHooks][githooks]
 * [ ] Inline diagrams in Markdown
 * [ ] Ad-hoc runs